 Bottom gave plenty of early indication of his prowess with a brilliant hat-trick on his debut, a 6-2 win at Wrexham, after arriving from Sheffield United in the summer of 1954.
 The Press headlined that day as "King Arthur was the toppermost toast".
-He netted 39 goals in his first season and equalled Billy Fenton's record of 31 in the league before going on to match that total the following year.
+He netted 39 goals in his first season and equalled Billy Fenton's record of 31 goals in the league before going on to match that league total again in the following season.

-In City’s record breaking ‘Happy Wanderers’ 1954-5 FA Cup run, he scored 8 goals, including the quarter final winner and semi final equaliser.
+In City’s record breaking ‘Happy Wanderers’ 1954-5 FA Cup run, he top scored with 8 goals, including the quarter final winner, semi final equaliser and a hat trick at Dorchester.
 The semi final is also remembered for the goal that wasn’t.
 To many, Arthur Bottom’s 80th minute header had crossed the line to give City the lead.
 The referee ruled it hadn’t and awarded a free kick against City.
 Probably the first instance of goal line technology and little team bias combining to possibly deny City a memorable victory.

 Goals continued to flow, including 4 goals in our club's record 9-1 win against Southport in February 1957 before Bottom joined Newcastle United twelve months later for Ł4,500.
-He netted ten times in eleven matches to help save the Magpies from relegation from the top flight but shortly after the start of the next season was sold to Chesterfield for Ł5,000.
-He finished his career with Boston and then Alfreton Town.
+He netted 7 goals in 8 games to help save the Magpies from relegation from the top flight and 3 in 3 at the start of the next season but was soon sold to Chesterfield for Ł5,000.
+In 18 months at Saltergate, he never really found his scoring boots and left The Football League in 1960 at the age of 30.
+He finished his career in non league football with Boston and Alfreton Town.